HTTPArchive/almanac.httparchive.org/src/content/en/2022/third-parties.md

 {{ figure_markup(
   image="content-encoding-by-content-type.png",
-  caption="Content encoding by third-party content type on mobile pages.", description="Distribution chart showing percentage of thirs-party requests by content-encoding type on mobile pages. “video” content has no compression, 2% of “other” content has gzip compression, “font” content has 2.5% gzip and 0.75% brotli comression, “image” content 4.59% and 1.34%, “text” 3.76%  and 5.47%, “plain” 4.43% and 5.37%, “audio” 32.79%, “html” 25.12% and 13.98%, “xml” 29.84% and 18.69%, “script” 59.70% and 28.66%, and “css” 68.93% and 26.91%", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vSefmoEZjMhonz5fkMTxGIywJn-T7F8vYGAaj9wF9n5l8gApihCf3WCMZtrP3Syg-9E8RD8IKZg62U7/pubchart?oid=1766106033&format=interactive", sheets_gid="376393975", sql_file="content_encoding_by_content_type.sql"
+  caption="Content-encoding by third-party content type on mobile pages.", description="Distribution chart showing percentage of thirs-party requests by content-encoding type on mobile pages. video content has no compression, 2% of other content has gzip compression, font content has 2% gzip and 1% brotli comression, image content 5% and 1%, text 4%  and 5%, plain 4% and 5%, audio 33% gzip, html 25% and 14%, xml 30% and 19%, script 60% and 29%, and css 69% and 27%", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vSefmoEZjMhonz5fkMTxGIywJn-T7F8vYGAaj9wF9n5l8gApihCf3WCMZtrP3Syg-9E8RD8IKZg62U7/pubchart?oid=1766106033&format=interactive", sheets_gid="376393975", sql_file="content_encoding_by_content_type.sql"
   )
 }}

+Website content-encoding data displayed in the above figure revealed an interesting fact about image compression.
+Even though image formats like JPEG, PNG, WebP, AVIF, and others provide compression under the hood as part of their formats, 5.2% of image content is compressed again using Gzip or Brotli compression.
+Adding additional layers of compression on top of the standard image compression formats is usually unnecessary and may lead to increased file size and add extra load on the CPU when uncompressing the image.

-Gzip is still the most popular compression type, i.e. 59% of scripts and 68% of CSS are compressed with gzip.
+Gzip is still the most popular compression type, i.e. 59% of scripts and 68% of CSS are compressed with Gzip.
 However, Brotli compression is more effective.
-The trends among first and third parties show that usage of Brotli compression has grown in the past 3 years.
+The trends among first and third parties show that usage of Brotli compression has grown in the past 3 years, while no compression and Gzip has fallen.

 {{ figure_markup(
   image="first-party-content-encoding-by-year.png",
-  caption="Percentage of first-party script requests by content encoding type and by year on mobile websites.", description="Bar chart showing first-party content-encoding trends for the period from 2020 to 2022.
+  caption="Percentage of first-party script requests by content-encoding type and by year on mobile websites.", description="Bar chart showing first-party content-encoding trends for the period from 2020 to 2022.
 In 2020 19% of content has no compression, in 2021 16% and in 2022 15.14%.
 In 2020 13% of content has brotli compression, in 2021 32% and in 2022 40%.
 In 2020 66% of content has gzip compression, in 2021 52% and in 2022 45%.",
   chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vSefmoEZjMhonz5fkMTxGIywJn-T7F8vYGAaj9wF9n5l8gApihCf3WCMZtrP3Syg-9E8RD8IKZg62U7/pubchart?oid=2058399908&format=interactive",
   sheets_gid="1568790776",